JoelViney/Cracker/README.md

 # Cracker

 I saw some [Polly](https://github.com/App-vNext/Polly) code in an application and wondered why it was so complex...
+I deliberately didnt look at the Polly source code as it would throw my implementation.

 I had previously wirten my own [throttle and retry](https://github.com/JoelViney/XeroThrottleAndRetry) code for Xero so I thought I would try rolling my own version with Timeout for fun.